hkimkim/data-crawling/naver/naver_movie_review_scraper/README.md

 ### 1) review_spider

 > `review_spider` is a spider that crawls user reviews of one movie review.
-For example, the code crawls [Frozen 2 Movie Review](https://movie.naver.com/movie/bi/mi/basic.nhn?code=136873).
+For example, this code crawls [Frozen 2 Movie Review](https://movie.naver.com/movie/bi/mi/basic.nhn?code=136873).

 1. Fork the repository.